1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-So, taking the events of HBP (which we had no indication of before that book was released) into consideration, one possibility, to recap:
+So, taking the events of HBP (of which we had no indication before that book was released) into consideration, one possibility, to recap:

 On the strength of his fresh defeat of Grindelwald (probably during Easter break, or just possibly early in the summer break), Albus cuts any threat of Riddle’s future appointment as DADA instructor off at the pass by taking over the DADA post himself and a new Transfigurations instructor is hired.

-Proof?
-None, but it would line up with subsequent events which we know to have taken place in regards to the Hogwarts staff.
+Canonical proof?
+None, but it lines up with subsequent events which we know to have taken place in regards to the Hogwarts staffing issues in canon.

 It would appear, from one of Ms Rowling’s interview statements, and upon the basis of Harry’s unsupported assumptions in DHs that Tom had, by the time of his return created three of them.
 To wit, the Ring, the Diary, and the Diadem, which Harry is convinced that he went and retrieved from Albania as soon as he finished Hogwarts.
 I find this supposition difficult to credit, given the gross deterioration in his physical appearance by the next time we saw him which we are to understand was the result of creating only two more of them (the Cup and the Locket).

-I really do think that Harry is being a fool, and that Ms Rowling was talking off the top of her head, without reference to any of her notes, or application of common sense, about a subject which she had not ever considered in any depth, having already relegated it to the background.
-I mean, it’s quite obvious from everything she has to say that she doesn’t actually care about anything to do with Horcruxes.
+I really do think that Harry is being a fool, and that Ms Rowling was talking off the top of her head, without reference to any of her notes, or application of common sense, about a subject which she had not ever considered in any depth, having already relegated it to background set-dressing.
+I mean, it’s quite obvious from everything she has ever had to say on the subject that she doesn’t actually care about anything to do with the Horcruxes.

-The Murder of Madam Smith (whose death, I agree was probably the base for creating the Cup Horcrux) prompted him to retreat from the ww without managing to establish himself at Hogwarts where the Sword associated with Gryffindor was probably known to occasionally manifest at times when there was a threat to the school.
+The Murder of Madam Smith (whose death, I agree was probably the base for creating the Cup Horcrux) prompted an abrupt change in plans, causing him to withdraw from Britain before managing to establish himself at Hogwarts where the Sword associated with Gryffindor was probably known to occasionally manifest at times when there was a threat to the school.

 • • • •

-Since this essay collection first went online I had contended that it was not the death of young Myrtle and Hagrid’s expulsion which put Dumbledore onto Riddle’s trail but the murder of the Riddle family and Tom Riddle’s subsequent disappearance.
+When this essay collection first went online I contended that it was not the death of young Myrtle and Hagrid’s expulsion which put Dumbledore onto Riddle’s trail but the murder of the Riddle family and Tom Riddle’s subsequent disappearance.

-It is now abundantly clear that this belief is altogether incorrect.
-I did not know, (nor did anybody apart from Rowling) that Tom’s mother had a father and brother who outlived her, and that her brother was all-too-available to take the blame for the Riddle murders.
+It is now abundantly clear that this belief is also incorrect.
+At that point it was widely assumed that the Riddles were murdered after Tom had already finished Hogwarts in 1945.
+I also did not know, (nor did anybody apart from Rowling) that Tom’s mother had a father and brother who outlived her, and that her brother was all-too-available to take the blame for the Riddle murders.

 Well.
-I no longer believe any of that chain of events.
+I no longer believe any of that chain of events, either.

 I had been so determinedly rejecting DHs and everything to do with it that I totally overlooked the only bit of that stupid and overwrought business of the Albus/Gellert backstory which actually connects to the central issue of the problem of the threat constituted by Tom Riddle.
 So let us all step back a number of years, and reevaluate what we think we know: